Sahitya18/react-learning/readme.txt

-hey this is trial project
+hey this is trial project.